skurski/tutorials/servlets.md

 ##### How the container handles the request?
 * When the container receives the request for a servlet (not for a static content) it creates 2 objects: HttpServletRequest and HttpServletResponse
-* Container finds the servlet based on the URL in the request and creates or allocates a thread for that request (and put the request and response objects in the servlet thread)
+* Container finds the servlet based on the URL in the request and creates or allocates a thread for that request (and put the request and response objects into servlet thread)
 * The container calls the servlet's service() method and the service calls some http method like doGet() for example
 * doGet() generates page and put into response object
 * The thread completes, the container convert the response object into a HTTP response, then deletes request and response objects